Overview: In this lesson, you will learn how to create and modify a basic wall element.

 Click here to watch

-The Polysolid tool lets you create wall solids by selecting a start point, an endpoint and providing a height.
-Note that in BricsCAD BIM, we start by creating the geometry first, and only later adding materials or compositions.
-That way we don’t have to worry about details when we’re modeling our preliminary design.
+The Polysolid tool lets you create wall solids by selecting a start point, an endpoint and entering a height.
+Note that, in BricsCAD BIM, always start by creating the geometry first and adding materials or compositions later.
+This way there is no need to worry about details when modeling a preliminary design.